bowebgit/Hibernate-Demo/README.md

 ##Hibernate Demo
 Hibernate persistence using Spring framework.
-Spring provides a datasource for the application, as well as transaction management.
+Spring provides a datasource for the application and handles transaction management.
 The benefit of Spring's transaction management is that propogation is handled automatically, in this case, through annotations, while still allowing access to Hibernate's sessionFactory methods.

 ###Software Environment